learnk8s/learnk8s.io/src/custom-authentication/content.md

 EOF
 ```

-The above command sets the password of the LDAP admin user to `adminpassword` and the base of your LDAP database to `mycompany.com`.
+The above command sets the password of the default LDAP admin user to `adminpassword` and the base of the LDAP database to `mycompany.com`.

 Now, you can install the `slapd` package: